BRumford/timewise-hr-management/replit.md

   - Created authentication middleware with requireRole, requireSelfOrAdmin, and isAuthenticated functions
   - Implemented role-based API route protection ensuring employees can only access their own data
   - Built dynamic sidebar navigation that shows different menu items based on user role
-  - Added employee-specific dashboard views with filtered data and appropriate statistics
-  - Created role-aware leave management interface where employees see simplified request forms
+  - Created streamlined employee interface with access to only two essential functions:
+    * Leave Management - Submit time-off requests
+    * Time Cards - Approve their own timecards only
   - Enhanced security with proper permission checks on all sensitive endpoints
-  - Employees can now only submit time-off requests and approve their own timecards
   - Administrators retain full access to manage all records and system settings
   - System gracefully handles missing employee records with appropriate fallbacks
+  - Employee interface is clean and focused on core workflow needs without administrative clutter